-- all citizens of the Republic of Kazakhstan (except for those who permanently reside in a foreign state) wherever located; - all foreign nationals and stateless persons who hold the right to permanently reside in the Republic of Kazakhstan (i.e. a residence permit); - all legal entities (except foreign organisations) incorporated under the laws of the Republic of Kazakhstan and having their registered offices in the Republic of Kazakhstan, as well as branches and representative offices thereof; - any international organisation having an office in the Republic of Kazakhstan, provided that the international treaty on the establishment of such organisation determines its residency status; - all foreign missions of the Republic of Kazakhstan; - all branches/representative offices of foreign non-financial organisations which are deemed, in accordance with the Kazakhstan Code On Taxes and Other Obligatory Payments to the Budget (Tax Code), to be permanent establishments of such foreign non-financial organisations in the Republic of Kazakhstan, except those which are recognized as nonresidents of the Republic of Kazakhstan (please see below); and - branches of foreign financial organisations which may, under Kazakhstan law, undertake banking and/or insurance business in the Republic of Kazakhstan [please note that this provision enters into force on 16 December 2020].
+- all citizens of the Republic of Kazakhstan (except for those who permanently reside in a foreign state) wherever located; - all foreign nationals and stateless persons who hold the right to permanently reside in the Republic of Kazakhstan (i.e. a residence permit); - all legal entities (except foreign organisations) incorporated under the laws of the Republic of Kazakhstan and having their registered offices in the Republic of Kazakhstan, as well as branches and representative offices thereof; - any international organisation having an office in the Republic of Kazakhstan, provided that the international treaty on the establishment of such organisation determines its residency status: - all foreign missions of the Republic of Kazakhstan; - all branches/representative offices of foreign non-financial organisations which are deemed, in accordance with the Kazakhstan Code On Taxes and Other Obligatory Payments to the Budget (Tax Code), to be permanent establishments of such foreign non-financial organisations in the Republic of Kazakhstan, except those which are recognized as nonresidents of the Republic of Kazakhstan (please see below); and - branches of foreign financial organisations which may, under Kazakhstan law, undertake banking and/or insurance business in the Republic of Kazakhstan.